mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/receive-call/java.md

 private NexmoCall call;
 ```

-To listen for incoming calls and store call reference add listener at the end of `onCreate` method inside `MainActivity` class:
+To listen for incoming calls add incoming call listener at the end of `onCreate` method inside `MainActivity` class:

 ```java
 client.addIncomingCallListener(it -> {